Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 keyboardListener.UnsubscribeAll();
 ```

-## Getting the current state of the keys
+## Get the current state of the keys

 You can get information about the current state of the keys.